n3tsurge/gc-auto-resolver/README.md

 There are several types of resolution rules you can create

+### Intel Sources

-- **threat_enrich** - Looks to DNSBL and HTTP based lists for threat intelligence
+- **lists** - Looks to DNSBL and HTTP based lists for threat intelligence
+- **virustotal** - Looks to  VirusTotal for threat intelligence on an IP
-- **threat_engine** - Looks towards tools like VirusTotal or Greynoise for threat intelligence on an IP
+- **greynoise** - Looks to Greynoise for threat intelligence on an IP
 - **sentinelone** - Runs a SentinelOne Deep Visibility query for the process initiating the traffic and checks threat information about the process

-### Threat Enrich
+#### Sample Rule

-The `threat_enrich` rule will look towards external threat lists and DNS lists to determine if the threat is malicious or not.
+The rule will look towards external threat lists and DNS lists to determine if the threat is malicious or not.
 When the number of threat lists meets or exceeds `minimum_hits` the Incident will be tagged with the lists the IP addres appears on and the `Auto-Acknowledged` tag.

 #### Example